eworm-de/routeros-scripts/doc/check-health.md

 Note that bad initial state will not trigger an event.

-Monitoring CPU utilization and available free RAM works on all devices.
+Monitoring CPU and RAM utilization (available processing and memory resources) works on all devices.
 Other than that only sensors available in hardware can be checked.
 See what your hardware supports:

     /system/health/print;